How to Install Dusk on Steam Deck (Twilight Princess Guide)

 Performance: What’s Actually Known

-That’s the entire dataset.
-No hours-of-battery numbers, no settings disclosed, no scene tested.
+That’s it.
+No hours-of-battery numbers, no settings disclosed, no per-TDP FPS curve.
+No ETA Prime / The Phawx / Retro Game Corps Deck-specific Dusklight video has surfaced yet.
 We’ll update this section as more verified benchmarks appear.

 What we can reasonably extrapolate (but cannot verify):